nakayama-kazuki/202x/threejs/en/readme.md

 - Call `PerspectiveCamera.updateProjectionMatrix()` (<a href='https://threejs.org/docs/#api/en/cameras/PerspectiveCamera.updateProjectionMatrix'>reference</a>)
 - Call `WebGLRenderer.setSize()` (<a href='https://threejs.org/docs/#api/en/renderers/WebGLRenderer.setSize'>reference</a>)

 Additionally, since <a href='https://support.google.com/adsense/answer/9190028'>AdSense code</a> may automatically insert ads, potentially changing the size of other elements, similar processing is needed at that timing.
-For example, the offsetHeight of elements is changed.
+For example, the `offsetHeight` of elements is changed.

 <img src='https://raw.githubusercontent.com/nakayama-kazuki/202x/main/threejs/img/adsense.gif' />

-However, since there are writes to the `width` and `height` of `WebGLRenderer.domElement` in the <a href='https://github.com/mrdoob/three.js/blob/master/src/renderers/WebGLRenderer.js'>implementation</a>, calling it within the callback of `ResizeObserver` feels a bit risky (incidentally, in the <a href='https://source.chromium.org/chromium/chromium/src/+/main:third_party/blink/renderer/core/resize_observer/resize_observer.cc'>Chromium implementation</a>, it checks for changes in element size from the previous observation, so it doesn't fall into an infinite loop).
+However, since there are writes to the `width` and `height` of `WebGLRenderer.domElement` in the <a href='https://github.com/mrdoob/three.js/blob/master/src/renderers/WebGLRenderer.js'>implementation</a>, calling it within the callback of `ResizeObserver` feels a bit risky (incidentally, in the <a href='https://source.chromium.org/chromium/chromium/src/+/main:third_party/blink/renderer/core/resize_observer/resize_observer.cc'>Chromium implementation</a>, it checks for changes in element size from the previous observation, so it doesn\'t fall into an infinite loop).

-Therefore, by placing `WebGLRenderer.domElement` inside an iframe :
+Therefore, by placing `WebGLRenderer.domElement` inside an `iframe` :

 1. Automatic ad insertion by AdSense
-2. Resizing of the iframe due to the above
+2. Resizing of the `iframe` due to the above
 3. Event handler processing due to the above
    - Resize `width` and `height` of `WebGLRenderer.domElement`
    - Change settings for coordinate processing and rendering